 At Piedmont High, we have put a special focus on increasing our numbers of female athletes participating in our year-round sports performance program.

 Up to this year, we had a female “weightlifting class."
 That class was often a 50/50 split of athletes and the general population.
 We felt that we needed to expand that into the same areas we did for our male athletes.
-Our administration makes an effort to place our males by teams into classes made up of the vast majority student-athletes.
+Our administration makes an effort to place our males by teams into classes made up of the vast majority of student-athletes.

 Starting this Fall, we have two full classes the same 90-minute block.
 It is team-taught by myself and our softball coach.
 Although we have a mix, the students all understand the point of this class is “sports performance”.